REPORTS FROM EARLY CONTINENTAL EUROPEAN CAT SHOWS

 The pride of the great cat show which was held at Hamburg was Dodo, a splendid [white] Angora female, who won the grand prize of £250 at Paris, and whose pedigree goes back to 1794.

 Private Correspondence: In my (presumably first) edition of "The Book of the Cat" by Wolf von Metzsch-Schilbach, the author expressed hopes of the Dresden club co-operating with the other cat club in Nuremberg.
 In the Autumn 1926 edition, he wrote that in his experience co-operation with the club in Nuremberg was impossible and he lamented the typical German eccentricities.
 The Nuremberg Club's attitude towards Shorthair cats was quite different from the Dresden Club’s attitude and they considered that only the Persian-type cats were valuable enough to be worth breeding.
 The Dresden club was supported by Schwangart who was a known opponent of Magerl who was affiliated to the Nuremberg club.
 Magerl was the author of a book called “Angora Cats.”
 The Nuremberg club went on to become the German Fife member (DEKZV) and the continued mutual enmity between Magerl and Schwangart was one of the reasons that the German Longhair had no chance of being recognized by the DEKZV during the 1960s.
-Even now there are two opposing version of longhaired German Cats, the German Longhair and the German Angora.
+For a long time in the 21st Century there were two opposing version of longhaired German Cats, the German Longhair and the German Angora.

 Cat Gossip 30 November, 1927: We have received from Berlin the first few numbers of the German cat paper, “Unsere Katze,” (“Our Cat”) and can safely say it absolutely puts in the shade any catty paper that has ever been produced in this or any other country.
 Whereas papers of this nature usually confine themselves mostly to purely "Fancy" and “Breeders’” matters — and thereby miss the support of the vastly more numerous body of cat-lovers who are not “Fanciers” (most of whom, as we know from our own correspondence, find purely Fancy matters very boring), the German paper, which is of good size, excellently printed on good paper, and beautifully illustrated, not only caters for “fanciers” — it is the organ of several Cat Clubs — but provides for the great body of cat-lovers.
 Whatever their tastes may be, matter of every kind connected with the cat is provided for them; poems and literature, by writers of all nations and all periods; portraits, and reproductions of the works of cat painters; veterinary, scientific, legendary, historical, natural history, and humanitarian matter dealing with the feline tribe is to be found in tins paper, which would be a credit to any country, and, considering that the Cult of the Cat is but in its infancy in Germany, is really a marvellous production. – HC Brooke